FREQUENTLY ASKED QUESTIONS

 No, an everyday serving of fruit is based on fresh, frozen and canned fruit but not dried fruit or fruit juice.

-Eating whole fruit is more filling than drinking juice and provides vitamins, fibre and much less sugar than juice.
+Eating a piece of whole fruit is more filling than drinking juice and provides vitamins, fibre, water and much less sugar than a glass of juice.
 Even 100% fruit juice, while providing vitamins, is high in natural sugar that is absorbed more quickly by the body.
-The 5+ a day guidelines encourage whole fruits and vegetables to maximise fibre intake, promote fullness and support digestion.
-It is recommended to water down your juice and enjoy at mealtimes to reduce the risk of dental decay.
+This is because the juicing process breaks down the fruit structure, releasing the intrinsic sugar as a concentrated ‘free’ form of sugar (like added sugar).
+These free sugars, and the acidic nature of juice, increase the risk of tooth decay.
+The 5+ A Day guidelines encourage eating whole fruits and vegetables to maximise fibre intake, promote fullness and support digestion.
+While plain milk and water are the recommended everyday drinks, if having juice, it is best to enjoy a small glass at mealtimes to reduce the risk of tooth decay.

 High added sugar intakes are associated with increased risk of dental cavities - tooth decay is the most common disease among children in New Zealand.
 Sugary drinks like fizzy drinks are particularly problematic as they provide high levels of sugar but are low in nutrients and do not help to satisfy our appetite.